arcturusInk/TweetVisualization/README.md

 ![](https://user-images.githubusercontent.com/9923181/49534944-e1ad2500-f890-11e8-9ea6-b9340b9c5388.png)

 Based on the histogram, majority of people's tweets were either very objective or very subjective.
+Majority were subjective rather than objective.